 My interest, as a legal historian of modern South Asia, is in narrating the place and experience of law: ways through which law shaped notions of what it meant to be and belong to a postwar, postcolonial nation-state.

-Boats in a Storm: Law, Politics, and Jurisdiction in Postwar South Asia
+Book Project: Boats in a Storm: Law and Displacement in Postwar South Asia

 In 1942, Madras in British India became an important point of transit for Tamil-speaking migrants displaced by World War II.
 Some fled Ceylon (present-day Sri Lanka) after Japanese air raids.
 Others trekked across mountains from Burma (present-day Myanmar) after Japanese forces occupied it.
 This unraveling of labor, commerce and capital assemblages that once bound the Bay of Bengal littoral together, which I term South Asia’s “other partitions”, can be traced within, through and around law.
 This project looks at judicial and bureaucratic encounters in postwar Madras (including present-day Tamil Nadu and parts of Kerala) Singapore, Rangoon (present-day Yangon) and Colombo, where migrants confronted postwar legal regimes of immigration, detention and taxation that restricted freedoms of travel, movement and residence, drawing on assumptions about ethnic and racial identities.
 Using the Madras High Court as a vantage point and drawing on previously unexplored archives in India and Sri Lanka and materials about Myanmar and Singapore, the project shifts attention from citizenship and legal status to jurisdictional conflict and legal practice.
 I argue that jurisdictional claims shaped and were shaped by the migrant experience of displacement in the aftermath of World War II around the Bay of Bengal.
 These claims, made in the context of decolonization, were reflective of the multiple, nascent political possibilities in postwar South Asia.